webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `AsyncSeriesHook`

 Called before optimizing the dependency tree.
-A plugin can tap this hook to perform a dependency tree optimization.
+A plugin can tap into this hook to perform a dependency tree optimization.

 - Callback Parameters: `chunks` `modules`